 There are many combative, assertive and abusive individuals residing in Illinois nursing homes who share rooms and public places with the general population in the facility.
 Without proper supervision, monitoring and an effective Care Plan, an aggressive resident has the potential of harming other residents, employees, and nurses.
-Unfortunately, the Batavia elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have been victims of resident-two-resident attacks.
+Unfortunately, the Batavia elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have been victims of resident-two-resident attacks.

 Batavia Rehabilitation and Health Care Center

 Batavia Rehabilitation and Health Care Center is a 63-certified bed for-profit Medicaid-participating facility providing nursing services to residents of Batavia and DuPage/Kane counties in Illinois.
 The Center is located at:

 As a part of the Peterson health care system, Batavia rehab provides skilled nursing services along with: